-GIS 215 GIS Data Models
+GIS-215 GIS Data Models

-Prerequisites: C or better in GIS 111
+Prerequisites: C or better in GIS-111 or CEG-111

-This course covers interpreting and understanding of a variety data formats available in GIS.
+3 2 4 This course covers interpreting and understanding of a variety data formats available in GIS.
 Topics include the similarities and differences between data models as well as how data is treated differently within each format, to include the conversion of data between different environments.
 Upon completion, students should be able to demonstrate an understanding of the fundamentals of GIS data storage and interoperability.